pbassut/brainfuck-interpreter/README.md

 ## Installation

 Simply call ```python BFInterpreter.py 'Your_Program_Here'```.
-Append --enable-output to output the contents of every cell in th end of the program
+Append --enable-output to output the contents of every cell in the end of the program

 ## Tests
 A couple of examples goes below: